DIY: Water can power your car

 • Free CAD Files

 Our DIY kits come with pre-assembled components for your own DryCell with assembly instructions.
-You just need distilled water, a battery (or any other power source) and some common workshop tools.
-Note: The DryCell kits are hand made by our team in Germany.
+You just need to add distilled water and a battery (or any other power source).
+Assemble with common workshop tools.
+Note: The DryCell kits are hand made by our German team.
 Please use an online translator to order.

 Compact & Efficient